urras/pirateget/README.md

 It will make another file with corrected ampersands and added DOCTYPE and DTD definitons.

 The scripts will probably work on OS X too, and maybe even Cygwin.

+Also, please send Karel Bílek Bitcoins for doing this (he worked really hard on it) at 1CrwjoKxvdbAnPcGzYjpvZ4no4S71neKXT.
+You can contact him at kb@karelbilek.com